chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 # Getting Started

-After you have purchased your BetterTouchTool license and installed the software, just open it and import the newest AMB-DASHBOARD*.bbtpreset file that I have put up here for download by using the preset function in the left corner and click on import.
+After you have purchased your BetterTouchTool license and installed the software, just open it and import the newest AMB-DASHBOARD*.bbtpreset file that I have put up here for download by using the preset function in the top right corner and click on import.

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/01.png)